Viewing images

 2. Left-click the sample to select it; then choose Horta > Open in Horta from the Actions menu.

 At this point, not a lot will visibly happen.
 When you open a sample in Horta, all that happens is that the dataset’s metadata is loaded into the application.
 The images themselves are not yet loaded.
-You will see that in the “Horta Control Center” panel at right, near the top, the “Sample” field will now show the name “2018-07-02”.
+You will see that in the “Horta Control Center” panel at right, near the top below the “WORKSPACE” heading, the “Sample” field will now show the name “2018-07-02”.
 That’s all (screenshot below).
 In the next tutorial (“Tracing neurons”), we’ll see that opening a workspace in Horta populates much more information in the UI.
 The “Concepts” section of the documentation has more information on the difference between samples and workspaces.

 sample information in the Horta Control Center